FairwindsOps/insights-docs/docs/features/automation-rules.md

 }
 ```

-In the following example, the Azure DevOps ticket created from Insights will be associated to an existing parent issue:
+In the following example, the Jira ticket created from Insights will be associated to an existing parent issue:

 ```js
 customizableFields = {